 Write Things Down (#lifehack)

-Never have I needed a good diary and pen as much as I did the day I became a teacher-parent.
+Never have I needed a good planner and pen as much as I did the day I became a teacher-parent.
 The things to remember and schedule literally doubles!
-Plus, have you heard of mum-brain?
+Plus, have you heard of mom-brain?
 I had it.
 In fact, I still do and my youngest is 5!

 This has literally been my most successful #lifehack – writing things down clears my mind and ensures nothing is forgotten.